Forensic Scientist

 I always loved mysteries and detection, but didn't want to be a cop.

-Asked by Emily Jones about 6 years ago
+Asked by Generic White Male about 6 years ago

 is it possible to be stabbed in your subclavian vein leading to death [while standing up] and not get blood on your shoes

-Asked by Kerry Ferris about 6 years ago
+Asked by Kerry Ferris over 6 years ago

 Wow, sorry, I have no idea where the subclavian vein even is.
 I’m afraid you need a pathologist.